cryptosharks131/lndg/README.md

 4. Setup a python3 virtual environment `virtualenv -p python3 .venv`
 5. Install required dependencies `.venv/bin/pip install -r requirements.txt`
 6. Initialize some settings for your django site (see notes below) `.venv/bin/python initialize.py`
-7. The initial login user is `lndg-admin` and the password is backed up here: `lndg-admin.txt`
+7. The initial login user is `lndg-admin` and the password is output here: `lndg-admin.txt`
 8. Generate some initial data for your dashboard `.venv/bin/python jobs.py`
 9. Run the server via a python development server `.venv/bin/python manage.py runserver 0.0.0.0:8889`
 Tip: If you plan to only use the development server, you will need to setup whitenoise (see note below).